IBMDeveloperUK/Cloud-Hosted-Twitter-Bot/Labs/lab-0.md

 ## 2. IBM Cloud account registration

-Login or create an [IBM Cloud](https://cloud.ibm.com/login) account
+Login or create an [IBM Cloud](http://ibm.biz/golang_workshop) account

 ---

-## 3. IBM Cloud & Cloud Foundary command-line interface installation
+## 3. IBM Cloud & Cloud Foundry command-line interface installation

 (If you already have these setup and installed, go straight to [Lab 1](./lab-1.md)